 As a Board of Directors, we feel the Quoted Companies Alliance Corporate Governance Code (QCA Code) is the most appropriate code for Eckoh plc to apply, given the Group's size, risk, complexity and stage of maturity.
-In the Governance section of this report on pages 38 to 43, we outline the Company's approach to Corporate Governance and how we have complied with the QCA code.
+In the Governance section of this report on page 21, we outline the Company's approach to Corporate Governance and how we have complied with the QCA code.
 The Board considers that it does not depart from any principles of the QCA code.

-Over the last year, we have focused on our Environmental, Social and Governance strategy (ESG) and I am pleased our Sustainability report on pages 28 to 33 reflects the progress we have made.
+Over the last year, we have focussed on our Environmental, Social and Governance strategy (ESG) and I am pleased our sustainability report on pages 16 to 19 reflects the progress we have made.
 It details the four key areas of our approach, the objectives set, and the targets we have delivered in the financial year to March 2023.

-Full details of the Company's Principal Risks and Uncertainties are on pages 20 to 23.
+Full details of the Company's Principal Risks and Uncertainties are on page 12 to 13.